aptech/docs/docs/data-management/programmatic-import.rst

 +++++++++++++++++++++
 When appending dataframes that contain categorical variables, the :func:`dfappend` procedure should be used to ensure that the category labels and keys are matched in the resulting dataframe.

-Consider the example below, which loads data from a Stata dataset and a CSV file.
+Consider the example below, which loads data from a STATA dataset and a CSV file.

 ::